matanbt/Basic-GUI-API/README.md

 # Basic-GUI-API

 ### Description:
-Alows turning command-line-script to basic GUI with a few lines of code.
+Allows turning a command-line-script to basic GUI with a few lines of code.

 ### Example: